franzos/formshive-wordpress/readme.txt

 = Is the plugin translation ready? =

-Yes, the plugin is fully internationalized and ready for translation.
-POT file is included.
+Yes, the plugin is fully internationalized with support for 6 languages: English, German, French, Spanish, Portuguese, Chinese, and Arabic.
+RTL support included.

 = Does it work with Gutenberg? =